bakery/blog/_posts/2014-09-15-meteor-spotting-building-a-chrome-extension-using-meteor.md

 ---
 ![Meteor spotting Chrome extension]({{ site.url }}/images/meteor-spotting-chrome-extension.png)

-This post documents our experience building [Meteor Spotting](http://spotting.meteor.com), a Meteor based Chrome extension to crowd source finding projects running on Meteor.
+This post documents our experience building [Meteor Spotting](http://spotting.meteor.com), a Meteor based Chrome extension to crowd source finding projects that use Meteor.
+The extension detects sites running on Meteor and reports this data to the server which aggregates the data and presents it on the [Meteor Spotting Page](http://spotting.meteor.com).
+We keep track of spotters and let them compete with each other.

 ### Chrome extensions 101